 These instructions were designed for users of Macintosh versions of

 Microsoft Office 2011.
-The instructions may also work in Office
+The instructions apply to Excel 2008 and

 Follow these instructions to create

-graph that is linked to a range of data cells in an Excel workbook.
+a graph that is linked to a range of data cells in an Excel

 When the workbook’s data is

-the new information in the range of cells will update the graph
+changed, the new information in the range of cells will update the

 Start with a range of data in an Excel workbook.
 Type the following